efwoods/Neural-Nexus/README.md

 ---

-This is a MVP to allow the collection and interaction with personal data in the form of custom LLMs
+This is a MVP to allow the collection and interaction with personal data in the form of custom LLMs & the use of neural data in the form of vision, inner thought (silent reading), and movement for novel purposes.

 ---